-Recent changes introduced by the Home Office to the Immigration Rules had an impact on Tier 1 Investors who were granted entry clearance before 29 March 2019.
+Recent changes introduced by the Home Office to the Immigration Rules had an impact on Tier 1 Investor Visa holders who were granted entry clearance before 29 March 2019.
 A new Statement of Changes to the Immigration Rules was published on 9 September 2019 and saw some minor but nonetheless important amendments to the type of investments.

 In other words, if a client was granted entry clearance before 29 March 2019 Rules and has invested in gilts, their investment must be moved to other qualifying investments if a leave to remain is sought on or after 5 April 2023 or if an indefinite leave to remain is to follow on or after 5 April 2025.